mattermost/docs/source/administration/config-settings.rst

 | This feature’s ``config.json`` setting is ``"ExperimentalEnableHardenedMode": false`` with options ``true`` and ``false`` for above settings respectively.          |
 +---------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Limit Access to Client Config Settings Prior to Login
+Limit Access to Config Settings Prior to Login
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Enable this setting to limit the number of client config.json settings prior to login.
+Enable this setting to limit the number of config settings sent to users prior to login.

-The complete client config is pulled after logging in.

 Supported for Mattermost server v5.1.0 and later, and Mattermost Mobile apps v1.9.0 and later.